filecoin-project/filecoin-docs/docs/get-started/lotus/installation.md

 ### Systemd service files

-Lotus provides Systemd service files.
+Lotus provides **generic** Systemd service files.
 They can be installed with:

 ```sh
 make install-daemon-service
 make install-miner-service
 ```

-Once installed, you should be able to control Lotus using `systemctl [start|stop] lotus-daemon`.
+::: warning

-::: tip
+Provided service files should be **inspected and edited** according to user needs as they are very generic and may lack specific environment variabes and settings needed by the users.

-By default, the `lotus-daemon` service file redirects the logging output to `/var/log/lotus/daemon.log`, so `journalctl` displays nothing.
+One example is that logs are redirected to files in `/var/log/lotus` by default and not visible in `journalctl`.
 :::

 ## macOS